 Using the same command method as before, we will create an ascii command and send it to the Arduino.
 The command will be in the form “[Snnn]”.
 Where S is used to denote slider and nnn is a value from 0 to 255, or more specifically “000” to “255”.
 The Arduino will read the command and set the LED brightness accordingly.
 Using ascii for this keeps things fairly simply but it is not the fastest way to do it.
 The slider value will be from 0 to 255, this is actually the same value range as an 8bit byte.
 Using the ascii command we need 6 characters (including the square brackets).
 To send the actual value only would require 1 character (2 with a label/marker character).
 If all you are using is a single slider then there is no reason to use ascii.

-Since I first posted about the HM-10 the firmware has been update several times and some of the commands are no longer supported.
+Since I first posted about the HM-10 the firmware has been updated many times and some of the commands have changed.
 Therefore, I decided to redo the guide.
-For this update I am using modules with firmware 5.40 and 5.47.
+For the main article I am using modules with firmware 5.49 (regular) except the one I am using for the firmware update guide which started with v5.40 and become 5.47.

 There have been several firmware updates since this guide was written, as of March 2020 the latest is v707.

 I thought it was time for a minor update.